 This scholarship is for people who have triumphed over adversity and wish to pursue post-secondary education.
 This is an opportunity for someone to demonstrate their individual determination, future goals and self-motivation.
 It is evaluated on merit and not on academic achievements.

-The scholarship is awarded by the Muth family, administered by Columbia Basin Trust and made possible by the generous donations of family, friends, local governments and organizations.
+The scholarship is awarded by the Muth family and administered by Columbia Basin Trust.
 There will be $10,000 available to support two to four applicants this year.

 - have graduated from or be graduating from a Basin Public School or Independent School (or other program) that grants Ministry of Education-recognized graduation diplomas from within the Columbia Basin and the Grand Forks area;

 - plan to enter into or continue full-time studies in a Canadian recognized post-secondary institution;